shipcod3/cccam-info/README.md

 # cccam-info
-A python script that gets CCcam information mostly from satellite receivers
+A python script that scrapes CCcam information mostly from satellite receivers

 # Sample Output